Twa1x/TranspositionCipher/README.md

+# Name
+-  Transposition Cipher

-# TranspositionCipher
+# Description
-Client-Server app that sends and encrypts a message.
+- Client-Server application that sends and encrypts a message with the transposition cipher method
+- The network is made with winsockets.

+# Technologies Used
+ - C++

+# Demo